kagus-code/customer-order-service/README.md

 - **Django REST Framework**: Provides a robust API implementation.
 - **OpenID Connect Authentication**: Uses session authentication with OpenID Connect.
 - **Celery Integration**: Asynchronous task processing using RabbitMQ as a message broker.
+- **SMS Integration**: send the customer an SMS alerting them of an Order with Africa’s Talking SMS gateway.

 ---